teamleaderleo/examples-typescript/get-started/readme.md

 pnpm schedule-workflow
 ```

-This will trigger a demo Workflow - a _greeting_, which is a simple function and _goodbye_, which uses [@restackio/integration-openai](https://www.npmjs.com/package/@restackio/integrations-openai).
+This will trigger a demo Workflow - a _greeting_, which is a simple function and _goodbye_, which uses Open AI Node.js SDK.

 ## Deploy on Restack Cloud